 At least we had the London Open House: That splendid architecture weekend where thousands can trample around those usually private buildings.
 It is now much too popular as to be unworkable, but there are some gems to be found.
 This year, amongst many ventures, I used this as an excuse to ascend the Wellington Arch, that in the centre of Hyde Park Corner.
 Not much to see, but it was amazing the lengths they went to in the accessibility dept. In this cramped space, they have managed to install wheelchair lifting to this 200 year old relic, which must have been such an ordeal, and then there are raised floors on the balcony, so a wheelchair user could just about strain to peek over the edge to see... nothing much at all.
-Just how many buildings have been ruined to accommodate the less mobile?
 I havent visited the Monument for many years, now I wonder if they have removed the stairs for a chair lift...

 I could hear the calls from the PC brigade...
 Shut this website down!
 Just as we are being labelled, stamped, numbered, barcoded, chipped, fingerprinted and DNA sampled, they really want our free thought quashed, and our history and tradition edited out.
 With taxes and rules and restrictions abound, we are so close to getting wiped out forever.
 This once great city is drowning in a sea of non cultures.
 Violence and religion and politics are making us die inside.
 This is not London.
 Just another faceless Euro-city.